More Theatre, More Life

 From December 30, 2018 to January 3, 2019, Phase I Project of Yue Opera Town in Shengzhou, Zhejiang Province was open to the public on a trial basis.
-After two years’ work, Ancient Opera House, Opera Fans Pavilion, Children Playhouse, Exhibition Hall of Local Intangible Cultural Heritage, as well as visitors’ hall, café, yellow rice wine workshop, snack shops and special agricultural product shops were open to the public in the Yue Opera Town.
+After two years’ work, Ancient Opera House, Opera Fans House, Children Fun house, Exhibition Hall of Local Intangible Cultural Heritage, as well as visitors’ hall, café, yellow rice wine workshop, snack shops and special agricultural product shops were open to the public in the Yue Opera Town.
 During the trial operation period, cold current led to drastic decrease in temperature.
 Mr. Guo Xiaonan, Chairman of Shengzhou Yue Opera Town Culture & Tour Co., Ltd. and a renowned director in China, expressed appreciation to each and every visitor who came to the town, saying that their presence made the town a warmer place.
 He also emphasized that construction works in the town were yet to be completed, and opening of the Phase I project as people bid farewell to the old and usher in the new was encouraging to all the supporters and contributors.
 It was also a test for the town.

 Ancient Opera House

 Ancient Opera House is designed to reproduce the way audience watched opera performances in ancient China.
 It can accommodate around 280 people.

 In extremely close distance between the stage and the audience, artists adjust the way they perform, different from the way they would perform on picture frame stage.
 Surrounding environment and seating arrangement in the opera house give the audience an exceptional viewing experience.